 This group supports the spiritual practice and growth of its members through

 discussion and shared participation in silent prayer, movement, chant, art as

 Ushers welcome members and newcomers each Sunday at all worship services and at special Diocesan events.
 No experience is necessary; training is provided.
 Serving as part of this worship ministry is an integral part of Trinity’s commitment to radical hospitality—one of the Cathedral’s core values.
 Ushers distribute leaflets, provide direction during communion and are often the “first face” of Trinity to newcomers.
 Keeping an eye out for visitors, ushers ensure that no one feels like a stranger at the Cathedral.
 Teams are scheduled on a rotating basis.
-Contact staff liaison the Rev. Kay Rackley to become involved.
+Contact staff liaison the Ginger Bitikofer to become involved.